mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 Here we leverage MLC-LLM, a inference framework that offers high-perfomance universal deployment for LLMs.
-Specifically MLC-LLM bring state of art performance for a wide variety of backends, including CUDA, Metal, Rocm, Vulkan, and OpenCL, spanning both server class GPUs to mobile(iPhone and Android).
+Specifically MLC-LLM bring state of art performance for a wide variety of backends, including CUDA, Metal, ROCm, Vulkan, and OpenCL, spanning both server class GPUs to mobile (iPhone and Android).

-At a high level, the framework let user take open language models and provide python-based API to productively transform, and optimize the tensor computations in the model inference workload, and generates code for the platform of interest.
+At a high level, the framework let user take open language models and provide Python-based API to productively transform, and optimize the tensor computations in the model inference workload, and generates code for the platform of interest.